 For content analysis and online performance, here at Sotrender we usually use Ahrefs.
 As you can see below, Ahrefs offers a bunch of various metrics and data about a selected website and its content (including e.g. top pages or top keywords).

 Ahrefs offers broad and comprehensive marketing analytics, including SEO, link building, website traffic, PPC campaigns and more.

 Similar tools are: SEMrush, Moz or BuzzSumo.

-For analysing website traffic and performance of different sires, SimilarWeb is very useful.
+For analysing website traffic and the performance of different sites, SimilarWeb is very useful.
 Even the free version will offer you useful stats and data.
 For more in-depth analysis, you can also use the Pro version.

 Online opinions & comments